south-lacrosse/www-dev/docs/development-help.md

 If you install Ruby for one of the above utilities, then you might find the following commands useful. `gem` is the name for Ruby packages.

+* `gem install mygem -v 0.6.1` - install a specific version of a gem
+* `gem outdated` - output a list of outdated gems including version number you currently have and the latest version number
+* `gem uninstall mygem` - will ask you which version to uninstall if you have more than one
+* `gem update` - update all gems to latest stable version
 * `gem update gem-name` - update a gem.
 You should run this on the gem you are using periodically to stay up to date.
 * `gem query --local` - list installed gems